 Certain functions or services performed by the Finance Department are rendered on behalf of other departments and divisions in other funds.
 In order to cover these costs, there is an annual interfund transfer from the affected funds to the general fund.
 Additionally, certain services are provided for those external to the organization.
 In those cases, an administrative fee may be charged to recoup some of the costs.

-The Assessment Division is another large division with eighteen employees.
-This is a state-mandated function carried out by the borough.
-Also, by state statute, the division is responsible for maintaining accurate ownership records of all properties within the borough.
-This division provides the value conclusions on over 63,000 properties within and throughout the geographical boundaries of the borough.
-The Assessment Division also administers state mandated exemption programs and optional borough exemptions.
+Assessment is a state mandated function performed by the borough.
+The division is responsible for maintaining accurate ownership records and value conclusions on over 77,000 properties within the borough.
+The Assessment Division also administers state mandated exemptions and Borough optional exemptions.
 As can be expected, a great amount of time is spent answering the inquiries of the public.

 Phone: (907) 861-8642